 Tom Howe is the former director and general manager of UNC-TV.
 He retired in 2014 after 22 years as the chief executive responsible for UNC-TV's 12-station public television network.
 More than 4 million viewers watch UNC-TV each week.
 Howe launched the statewide weeknight magazine “North Carolina Now,” oversaw the conversion to digital television, and has significantly increased original programming, statewide viewership and annual contributions.
 Previously, Howe was an executive at KCTS in Seattle for 10 years.
 During his career, he has supervised programs that have received a Peabody Award and a national Emmy.
 In 2003 he was awarded the Distinguished Service Award from the North Carolina Association of Broadcasters.
 Howe is a double graduate of San Diego State University with both undergraduate and graduate degrees.

-Claudia Jepsen is executive director of marketing and brand development at This Old House Ventures, based in New York City.
+Claudia Jepsen is vice president of marketing at This Old House Ventures, based in New York City.
 A 28-year veteran at Time Inc., the world’s largest publisher, she has held leadership positions in creative services, sales development and marketing at iconic brands including Time, Life, People, Money and Fortune.
 In her current role, she oversees a team responsible for growing the print, digital, television and social media advertising base of America’s No. 1 home improvement brand.
 Under her watch, This Old House defied the worst housing crisis since the Great Depression, experienced substantial revenue growth, and was named to Advertising Age’s coveted Magazine A-List in 2011.
 Jepsen is a graduate of the University of Colorado.